Syncleus/aparapi/README.md

 This is the new home of Aparapi.

-Until all code, issue tickets, wiki pages, etc. are moved plesae refer to https://code.google.com/p/aparapi/ for documentation.
+Until all code, issue tickets, wiki pages, etc. are moved please refer to [Aparapi Google Code](https://code.google.com/p/aparapi/) for documentation.

+We plan to implement Binary downloads at [GitHub Releases](https://help.github.com/articles/about-releases).

 Watch this space!